KatiHuTiw/Specialized-Processor-and-Assembler-Design-Group-Project/Supported_Commands.md

     [STORE_BYTE Opcode] 11 10

 ### LOAD_TOP_BYTE
     Load content to R0 from the top of the memomry.
 The address is memory's last address - (register value + immediate Offset).
+Value in bytes

     LOAD_TOP_BYTE R2 3 // R0 = mem[-R2 - 3]

     [LOAD_TOP_BYTE Opcode] 10 11

 ### STORE_TOP_BYTE
     Store content in R0 to the top of the memomry.
 The address is memory's last address - (register value + immediate Offset).
+This value is in bytes.

     STORE_TOP_BYTE R2 3 // mem[-R2 - 3] = R0